zverorx/ttt/README.md

 sudo make uninstall
 ```
 ## License
-This project is licensed under the GPLv3 license.
+This project is licensed under the GPLv3.
 See the LICENSE file for more details.

 ## Feedback
-To contact the developer, you can contact by email zveror1806@gmail.com
+You can contact the developer at: zveror1806@gmail.com